jgorset/django-respite/README.md

                 status = 200
             )

-You may also omit one or several of the default routes altogether.
+You may also omit one or several of the default views altogether.
 For example, you could only route `index` and `show`:

     # news/urls.py